JSchutza/Book_Organizer/Notes/wiki/feature-list.md

 		• BONUS: user supplied avatars

-### Images
+### PublicCharcters
-      • Users can post images
+      • Users can create characters
-      • Users can update posts
+      • Users can update their characters
-      • Users can view their posts
+      • Users can view their characters and other users characters on the site
-### Likes
+### Following
-      • Users can like other users posts
+      • Users can follow other users
-      • Users can unlike other users posts
+      • Users can unfollow other users
-      • Users can view their liked posts
+      • Users can view their followed users books

+### Books
+      • Users can create books
+      • Users can update books
+      • Users can delete books
+### PrivateCharacters
+      • Users can create / assign characters to a book
+      • Users can update assigned characters in a book
+      • Users can delete assigned characters in a book
+### Pages
+      • Users can create / assign pages to a book
+      • Users can update assigned pages in a book
+      • Users can delete assigned pages in a book

+### Polls
+      • Users can create polls
+      • Users can delete polls
+      • Users can update polls

 ### Comments
-      • Users can create comments on their own posts and other users posts
+      • Users can create comments on a poll
-      • Users can delete their comments from a post
-      • Users can view their comments on a post
+      • Users can delete comments on a poll

-### Following
-### Photo feed

 # BONUS
 ---------------

 ### direct messages

-### hashtags